-17 In many cases a general framework treaty is supplemented by sectoral agreements of sorts.
-For instance, EU-Georgia relations are covered by the Association Agreement (Association Agreement between the European Union and the European Atomic Energy Community and their Member States, of the one part, and Georgia, of the other part, OJ L 261/2014, p.
-4).
-Furthermore, a list of sectoral agreements concluded between the parties includes, inter alia, Agreement between the European Union and Georgia establishing a framework for the participation of Georgia in European Union crisis management operations, OJ L 14/2014, p.
-2; Agreement between the European Union and Georgia on protection of geographical indications of agricultural products and foodstuff, OJ L 93/2012, p.
-3; Common Aviation Area Agreement between the European Union and its Member States and Georgia, OJ L 321/2012, p.
-3; Agreement between the European Union and Georgia on the readmission of persons residing without authorization, OJ L 52/2011, p.
-47; Agreement between the European Union and Georgia on the facilitation of the issuance of visas, OJ L 52/2011, p.
-34.
+18In many cases, a general framework treaty is supplemented by sectoral agreements of sorts.
+For instance, EU-Georgia relations are covered by an Association Agreement (Association Agreement between the European Union and the European Atomic Energy Community and their Member States, of the one part, and Georgia, of the other part, O.J.
+2014, L 261/4).
+In addition, a list of sectoral agreements concluded between the participation of Georgia in European Union and Georgia establishing a framework for the participation of Georgia in European Union crisis management operations, O.J.
+2014, L 14/2; Agreement between the European Union and Georgia on protection of geographical indications of agricultural products and foodstuffs, O.J.2012, L 93/3; Common Aviation Area Agreement between the European Union and its Member States and Georgia, of the other part, O.J.
+2012, L 321/3; Agreement between the European Union and Georgia on the readmission of persons residing without authorization, O.J.
+2011, L 52/47; Agreement between the European Union and Georgia on the facilitation of the issuance of visas, O.J.
+2011, L 52/34.

-Member States has been marginalised.
-Thus, while individual EU members are still full members of the WTO, most of the actual work is done by the European Commission.
-A side effect of this shift is that over the years the EU members have lost considerable expertise in international trade law and have not concluded any trade agreements in their own right.
-Not only in the area of trade, but in many other policy areas, the UK will indeed have no choice but 'to take back control' of its own external competences once there is simply no longer any division of competences.
+and have not concluded any trade agreements in their own right.
+Not only in the area of trade, but in many other policy areas, the UK will indeed have no choice but "to take back control" of its own external competences once there is no longer any division of competences.
 Yet, as the following sections will reveal, from a legal perspective this is easier said than done.